What are the numbers of immigrants who were admitted to Canada in past years and what are the planned admission targets for 2019 and beyond?

 Obtaining “permanent residence" or “permanent resident status" in Canada is also known as “immigrating to Canada" or becoming a “landed immigrant."
 The successful end result of the Immigration process is the issuance of an “immigrant visa” or “confirmation of permanent residence document”.
 Persons to whom an immigrant visa/confirmation of permanent residence document has been issued must present themselves to an Immigration officer at one of Canada’s official ports of entry in order to become landed immigrants.

-Canadian permanent residents/landed immigrants and citizens enjoy all of the same rights and privileges (i.e. free health care, free elementary and secondary education, etc.) with three (3) exceptions:
+Canadian permanent residents/landed immigrants and citizens enjoy all of the same rights and privileges (i.e. free health care, free elementary and secondary education, etc.) with three (3) major exceptions:

 - Permanent residents cannot vote;